Cray-HPE/docs-csm/operations/system_management_health/Configure_Prometheus_Alerta_Alert_Notifications.md

             -ojsonpath='{.data.alertmanager.yaml}' | base64 --decode > /tmp/alertmanager-default.yaml
     ```

-1. Create a secret and an alert configuration that will be used to add email notifications for the alerts.
+1. Create a secret and an alert configuration that will be used to add Alerta notifications for the alerts.

     1. (`ncn-mw#`) Create the secret file.